 E.H.
 Booth & Co.
 Ltd, trading under the name of Booths Supermarkets, has a turnover of £180 million and employs 2,500 staff.
-Established 153 years ago, it is one of the oldest supermarket chains in Britain and is still owned by the Booth family.
+Established in 1847, it is one of the oldest supermarket chains in Britain and is still owned by the Booth family.
 It prides itself in being an upmarket grocery chain, offering a little bit more than its national competitors.
-Booths’ 27 stores are mainly located in northwest England and their average size is around 18,000 square feet.
+Booths’ stores are mainly located in northwest England and their average size is around 18,000 square feet.

 Booths’ existing systems were primarily concerned with distribution, warehousing and product handling from a costing and buying point of view, rather than store retailing.
-An early off-the-shelf, DOS-based system to control ordering, stock and pricing, was soon outgrown.
+They soon outgrew their DOS-based system to control ordering, stock and pricing.

 The first major benefit to Booths was the introduction of electronic multibuys at the tills.
-Other One Solution for Retail facilities such as filtering to sort out information and the re-construction and tracing of sales transactions are also being used.
-Rafferty says, “We have cut manual processing and are now ensured of greater consistency and accuracy of data, making us generally more efficient.”
+LS Retail software also includes functionality such as filtering to sort out information and the re-construction and tracing of sales transactions.
+Rafferty says, “We have cut manual processing and now have greater consistency and accuracy of data, making us generally more efficient.”

 Many of Booths’ staff had not previously used a Windows environment.
 Despite moving from a DOS environment straight into Microsoft Dynamics, they all quickly picked it up.
 Dee says, “We are processing a quarter of a million transactions a week and inevitably you have customers coming back saying ‘I’m sure I didn’t buy this’ and problems with shoplifters.
 The system is very good at reconstructing sales transactions and has been flexible and easy to use, particularly at the store end, which is essential and eliminates the need to come back to head office.”